sermon: Love's Basic Definition

 So then, I John 5:3, in one sense this is where love begins in a human being.
 Because a person may have a thought to do good, or he may have a thought to refrain from evil.
 A person may have a feeling of compassion, a feeling of pity, a feeling of mercy.
 Or a person may have a feeling of revulsion about something—against doing, let us say, an evil action.
 But it does not become love until the person does the act!

 Let us make it very simple.
-You may see something occur in someone's life that fills you with a great deal of pity, compassion for that person.
+You may see something occur in someone's life that fills you with a great deal of pity, compassion, for that person.
 The feeling is strong; but it does not motivate you to do anything.
 Now, at the very least, we ought to be able to get down on our knees and pray to God for the person about the situation.
 Now you have begun to love the person.

 If you can take it further and not only pray about the situation but do something to alleviate the person's misery, or pain, the circumstance they are in, now you have turned love up another notch, because you are not only doing, let us say, the least that you can do.
 Now the cost has risen and it has begun to cost you something.
 Not just something in time and in getting on your knees, a little bit of energy and thought in making the prayer; but now it has begun to cost you maybe some money, or some time, or some energy to help the person out of the circumstance.
 And so love has intensified.
-You see, love is beginning to be "perfected" too.
+You see, love is beginning to be perfected, too.

 Love is what you do.
 Love is an action.
 The feeling does not become love until the action is taken.
 And then the feeling undergirds—it gives an added dimension to—the act.

 Now the reason feelings have to be evaluated is because our feelings are educated by our experience.
 Most of our experience has been in the world of carnality, out in the world; and so most of those feelings are suspect, at the very least, as to whether they are right or wrong.
-You see the key element in this is that our feelings are educated by our experiences; and our experiences mostly took place in our carnality.
+The key element in this is that our feelings are educated by our experiences; and our experiences mostly took place in our carnality.

 The wonderful thing is that if we begin then to bend our will, by faith, to follow the commands of God, to do them, to go through with the act, then the feelings begin to become re-educated, by the Spirit of God.
 And the right feelings begin to become associated with the acts.